akashghanate/college-email-id-benefits/README.md

 # college-email-id-benefits
 This repository contains list of all the places you can use your college email id to get student benifits like free professional software and student discounts

+Click on any item to navigate to the relevant page

 ## find Alphabetically
  |      |    |    |    |
  |  --- |--- | ---|--- |